Discover the secrets guarded by this mysterious Egyptian figure, who once acted in the most celebrated drama of Ancient Egypt.

 The royal pharaohs reburied by Iufenamun were rediscovered in 1881.
 The story is told in Egyptian director Shadi Abdel Salam’s 1969 film Al-Mumiyaor The Night of the Counting Years.

 This 3,000 year old mummy and coffin base, with the lid of Tjentwerethequa, was brought to Scotland by the distinguished engineer Sir Colin Scott-Moncrieff, who was probably gifted them while stationed in Egypt during the late 19th century.
 Sir Colin donated them to his former school, the Edinburgh Academy.
-In 1907, the school gave the coffin base, lid and mummy to the Royal Scottish Museum, the precursor of National Museums Scotland.
+In 1907, the school gave the coffin base, lid and mummified body to the Royal Scottish Museum, the precursor of National Museums Scotland.

 The base of the coffin dates from the 21st-22nd Dynasties and is decorated with images of its owner with Egyptian gods, including Isis and Osiris, Nut, the goddess of the skies, Hathor, the cow goddess and Amun-Ra, the creator deity.
 These images represent the afterlife and rebirth, and were intended to offer protection to the deceased.